akuklev/HOCC/README.md

 At JetBrains, we create the most effective, convenient, and pleasurable tools for engineers and researchers, allowing their the natural drive to develop to thrive and bear fruit.
 We dare to pursue ambitious visionary ideas.
 We wanted to use a programming language we'd enjoy using, so we created one, and now Kotlin is the language of choice for millions of software developers worldwide.

 We want to make Kotlin fully amenable for certified programming, and we want a proof language and toolset we'd enjoy using.
 We believe that the best proof language for certified programming should be a general-purpose language suitable for stating results, definitions, conjectures, constructions, and proofs in all mainstream areas of mathematics and computer science.
-After 25 years of active research, aided by a number of breakthroughs sprouting from the Univalent Foundations Program, we finally have a blueprint for such a language, the Higher Categorical Construction Calculus (HCCC).
+After 25 years of active research, aided by a number of breakthroughs sprouting from the Univalent Foundations Program, we finally have a blueprint for such a language, which we'll present below.

 § Overview
 ----------